OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaToonMaterial.md

   default: False

   <p>Extends the last ramp color to unlit portions.
-IMPORTANT: Only works in conjuction with prevent_light_culling ON and visible_shadows OFF<\p>
+IMPORTANT: Only works in conjuction with prevent_light_culling ON and visible_shadows OFF</p>

   <h3>interpolations</h3>